-Minor 9th arpeggios - Guitar diagrams and charts
+Minor 9th Arpeggios - Guitar Diagrams and Theory

-A minor 9th arpeggio is a minor 7 arpeggio (1-b3-5-b7) with a major ninth (9) added.
+A minor 9th arpeggio is no more and no less than a minor 7 arpeggio (1-b3-5-b7) with a major ninth (9) added.
 A major ninth (9) is a compound interval made up of an octave plus a second (14 semitones).
 It provides a specific color considered as dissonant.

 Minor 9 arpeggios have the same notes as minor 9 chords, the formula is root (1), minor third (b3), perfect fifth (5), minor seventh (b7) and major ninth (9).
 They are obviously used to play over minor chords (m7, m9, m11 and m13).